techandpeople/techandpeople.github.io/_publications/2021_05_legoworld.md

 ###############
 # TO EDIT
 # pub title
-title: "LEGOWorld Repurposing Commodity Tools and Technologies to Create an Accessible and Customizable Programming Environment"
+title: "LEGOWorld: Repurposing Commodity Tools and Technologies to Create an Accessible and Customizable Programming Environment"

 # publication image
 image: